opencog/opencog/opencog/eva/README.md

 Status
 ------
-This is version 0.8.0 of the scripts.
-The basic behavior tree is implemented.
-Some brand-new stuff as not bee integrated.
-Some parts are still klunky.
+This is version 0.9.0 of the scripts.
+All of the old Owyl behavior tree has been implemented.
+Some brand-new stuff has not been integrated.
 Future plans are not started.

 The `notes` directory contains a copy of the original owyl code, (in `general_behavior.py`, for line-by-line reference), as well